walsh-quail-labs/Cell-Segmentation/README.md

 `conda create -n circle_virtual_environment python=3.9
 `

+Next, you need to activate the virtual environment:

+`conda activate circle_virtual_environment `

 Then you need to install all the requirements within the MaskRCNN.
 For simplicity of the repo, we are providing just the code snippets that are needed for inference from the MaskRCNN repo (available [here](https://github.com/matterport/Mask_RCNN/)).